pierwill/qubes-doc/developer/building/development-workflow.md

 Repositories and committing Code
 --------------------------------

-Qubes is split into a bunch of git repos.
+The Qubes source code is contained in several git repositories.
-This are all contained in the `qubes-src` directory under qubes-builder.
+For development, QubesBuilder creates a directory called `qubes-src` and places all the required code there.
-Subdirectories there are separate components, stored in separate git repositories.
+Subdirectories in `qubes-src` are separate components, stored in separate git repositories.

-The best way to write and contribute code is to create a git repo somewhere (e.g., github) for the repo you are interested in editing (e.g., `qubes-manager`, `core-agent-linux`, etc).
+The best way to write and contribute code is to create a git repo somewhere (e.g., GitHub) for the repo you are interested in editing (e.g., `qubes-manager`, `core-agent-linux`, etc).
 To integrate your repo with the rest of Qubes, cd to the repo directory and add your repository as a remote in git

 **Example:**